puvie2005/PuvananBlogsite/docs/safety.md

 * For Ambulance call 995
 * For SCDF call 995
 * For Police call 999
-* For all emergencies and incident reporting call
 * SP Emergency hotline 6772-1234

 ## Safety Quiz